joelparkerhenderson/ways-of-working/README.md

 Communications are radiated when events happen, so teammates can be in the loop.

 Communications provide equitable participation for everyone involved.

+Communications use relevant channels, such as chat, or email, or video, or wiki.

 [More…](doc/communications/index.md)